Note:

 kubectl label <resource-type> <resource-name> <key>-

-Annotations are also key:value pair but it is used to
+Annotations are also key:value pair but it is used to give a describe a resource or give any information about the resource.

-resource.
-There can be one or more labels of a
+annotations are also defined under metadata of a resource.
+There can be one or more labels of a resource.

 e.g purpose: "this resource can do _____ work"